eclipse-ide/.github/CONTRIBUTING.md

 Now that you have the project set up, it's time to dive into the code!
 Open the project in Eclipse, find a part of the code you'd like to modify (e.g., fixing a bug or improving a feature), and make your changes.
 Even if you’re new to the codebase, this is a great way to get started and familiarize yourself with how everything works.

-💡 **Idea**: If you're not sure what to change in the code for now, you can open in the `org.eclipse.ui.console` project the `plugin.properties` file and modify line 17 to change the name of the console view.
+💡 **Idea**: If you're not sure what to change in the code for now, you can open in the `org.eclipse.ui.ide` project the `plugin.properties` file and modify the line 85 to change the name of the problems view (for instance : Views.Problem = Problems found).
 This is a simple way to make a visible modification and see your changes in action.

 _Of course this modification is only possible if you have chosen the **eclipse.platform.ui** setup._